info442-sp19-undefined/hw3/README.md

 - If the game has been completed or cancelled, the screen will display the option to restart the game or to view analysis of the participant’s answers.
 The organizer can restart the game within the same room by pressing a button.
 This in turn will prompt the Organizer to select a new category of questions to play with.
 - If the organizer would not like to restart the game, they may choose to the analysis mode.
 - Analysis will be based on the answers the players provided.
 We will display all the answers through a bar chart per question.
 We will show the number of participants that answered with option 1 or option 2.
 We will not show the names of the participants.
+(IMPOSSIBLE - ChartJS, Chartkick and CanvasJS were tried and all three were not able to produce a graph.
+First, CanvasJS was missing a crucial file in the installation.
+There was a discussion post online with users with the same problem I encountered saying that CanvasJS has not fixed this issue.
+The problem with ChartJS and Chartkick is that it was not possible to integrate firebase data with these charts.
+Also, the sample provided by these sources were all contained within an HTML file, which is not coherent with the architecture of our program.
+There were no other substantial chart packages avaliable.)

 ## Participants
 ### Software must include these *functionalities*: